 I’ve also added one bag of lemon-flavored Twinings tea into the mix while I’m steeping it and its bold, zesty taste adds a nice kick to the mix.
 (That’s optional)

 This tea is also great hot and steaming if you want a warm drink but you want something light and fruity to dance across your tongue.
-But, it’s best drank cold on a warm spring day or blistering hot July day in the dead of summer.
+But, it’s best drank cold on a warm spring day or a blistering hot July day in the dead of summer.